 The Science of Discovery

-Much has been written about Costco’s “treasure hunt” approach to in-store merchandising, a strategy that involves constantly shuffling staple items to different locations in the store.
+Much has been written about Costco’s “treasure hunt” approach to in-store merchandising, a retail marketing strategy that involves constantly shuffling staple items to different locations in the store.
 The science behind this is simple.
 Rearranging items forces shoppers to walk by tempting triggers in the search for their usual goods.

 Ever notice the lack of signage above the aisles at Costco, too?
 Chalk that up as another element of the treasure hunt, designed to encourage exploration.